 And finally; If you haven't seen the films, beware of spoilers!
 And the funny lines aren't meant to be nothing than funny.
 So I hope you won't find them offensive.
 If so, I apologize

-It's incredible how I've happened to publish so many entries.
+It's incredible that I've happened to publish so many entries.
 How long I'll still going to keep with this blog, depends on time and subjects.
 Cause I know there will come a day where I have nothing left to publish.
 But as it's said in Norway (where I come from); That time, that grief.
 In the meantime, it's a perfect synergy that this 50th entry will center about one of Disney's most critically acclaimed animated features of all time.
-Who happened to have it`s 80th Anniversary last year.
+Which happened to have it`s 80th Anniversary in 2020.

 A stage play adaptation of the story got Walt Disney intrigued with the novel.
 Yet the premise has been so ingrained in our culture that it's most famous scenes are instantly recognizable.
 Still it would be fair to say that Disney's version is essentially the most well known version.
 And sure, Disney's version is essentially a departure from it's radical